Stronger Bodies, Stronger Minds

 Through the Mindsets Wellness Program, participants will:

-• Build a daily exercise routine with recommended exercises from the Mindsets Study
+- Build a weekly exercise routine by following the recommended exercises

-• Learn new sports and activities with the Mindsets Mentors through one-to-one videos
+- Learn new sports and activities with the Mindsets Mentors one-to-one videos

 If you or someone you know is interested in joining, please preregister by providing your information below.